Cathedral Community Cycle of Prayer

 Day 8

-The Visitor Experience and Events work of the Cathedral: Louise Musgrove (Head of Visitor Experience and Events), Mary Beal (Visitor Experience and Outreach Officer), Tracey Pusey (Events Officer), The Enterprise Board.
+The Visitor Experience and Events work of the Cathedral: Louise Musgrove (Head of Commercial Experience), Mary Beal (Visitor Experience and Outreach Officer), Catherine Barber (Events Officer), Robert Owen (Events Assistant), Rachel Johnson (Family Engagement Officer).
+The work of The Enterprise Board (Chair: Wallace Vincent).

 The work of aid agencies throughout the world.